Crime

 Sharing a favorite memory, he said, “It was springtime, so the water was still a bit chilly, and I walked outside, and she was filling up the water trough and brought out a bunch of her Barbies and toys and filled up the water trough with them and was sitting in it with her dress and cowgirl boots.”

-The last time he saw his daughter alive was on Nov.
+The last time Jacob Strand saw his daughter alive was on Nov.
 30, 2022, when he left to go on a hunting trip.
-“I gave her a hug and told her I love her,” Jacob Strand said.
+As he was driving away, she ran up to his truck and asked for another hug.
+“I gave her another hug and told her I love her,” Jacob Strand said.

-Just hours later, he learned Athena was missing and he returned to search his property for the child.
+Just hours later, he learned Athena was missing, and he returned to search his family’s 10-acre property for his little girl.
 At first, he thought she might be playing hide and seek.

 This story was originally published April 16, 2026 at 8:26 AM.